Perioperative Anesthesia Reports

 References

-The authors must ensure that the data provided in the references are accurate so that links to abstracting and indexing services can be created.
-A DOI (Digital Object Identifier) is created and never changes so the author can use it as a permanent link to any electronic article.
+All references must follow the Vancouver Style, and the names of the journals/publications should be abbreviated according to the Index Medicus – abbreviation of journal titles.
+They must be accurate so that links to abstracting and indexing services can be created.
+A DOI (Digital Object Identifier) never changes, so the author can use it as a permanent link to any electronic article.

-References must be cited and numbered (superscript) according to the order in which they are cited in the manuscript.
-Please check the maximum number of references according to the type of manuscript before submission.
+References must be cited and numbered (in superscript) according to the order in which they are cited in the manuscript.
+Please check the maximum number of references allowed according to the type of manuscript.

 Tables and figures

-Tables and figures must be cited in sequence and placed at the end of the manuscript.
-According to the type of article, check the maximum number of Tables.
-Tables must be sent in an editable file.
+Tables and figures must be cited in sequence and placed at the end of the manuscript (after the References).
+Tables must be submitted as editable files.
+Check the maximum number of Figures+Tables according to the type of manuscript.

 Artwork